planetarium/snack.planetarium.dev/content/posts/2019/06/xunit-unity-runner/index.eng.md

 that are hard to notice.

 So we decided to create a test runner app instead of a game app with Unity.
 Fortunately, xUnit.net was well divided between APIs for writing tests and APIs for running tests.
-This is probably due to the diverse front end plug-ins to various IDE, GUI and CLI.
+This is probably due to the diverse frontend plug-ins to various IDE, GUI and CLI.
 In fact, if you search "xunit runner" on NuGet, you'll get a xUnit.net test runner for a variety of environments.